gpiocc/learn/README.md

 The blog can be accessed via https://gpiocc.github.io/learn/ or http://learn.gpio.cc .

 You may contribute to this blog as well!
+You may:
+1.  fork this repository
+2.  clone the forked repository to your computer (you may just clone the master branch only to reduce the download sizes)
-Just fork this repository and add your entries to the `_posts` folder.
-Whenever you have completed an entry, create a new pull request and we will review your post as soon as possible.
+3.  add your entries to the `_posts` folder and your assets to the `assets/post` folders
+4.  push to changes back to your forked repository Whenever you have completed an entry,
+5.  create a new pull request to our 'publish' branch

+We will review your post as soon as possible!

 To test the blog locally, you need to install **bundle** and **Jekyll**.
 You may refer to [the official tutorial](https://jekyllrb.com/docs/installation/#requirements) from Jekyll to install the software properly.
 Once it's done, simply go to the directory of the cloned repository, and start the Jekyll server by entering: